UjangSnapDragon/CodaiCLI/README.md

-# Codaicli: AI-powered CLI assistant for code projects
+# CodaiCLI: AI-powered CLI assistant for code projects

-Codaicli is an intelligent, terminal-based assistant for managing and editing software projects through natural language.
+CodaiCLI is an intelligent, terminal-based assistant for managing and editing software projects through natural language.
 It analyzes your project files and allows you to interact with them using natural language prompts, powered by multiple AI models like OpenAI, Google Gemini, and Anthropic Claude.

 ## Features